alan-w-u/alan-w-u/README.md

 # Hi there 👋

 Welcome to my GitHub!
 My name is Alan and I'm a **Computer Science** student at the **University of British Columbia**.
-I'm an aspiring software engineer looking to break into the tech world.
-Thank you for stopping by!
+I'm an aspiring software engineer making my way through the tech world.
+Thanks for stopping by!

 ### 🔍 About